lawrencechen14/AssetManager/README.md

 # Asset Manager
 A cool java application to manage your assets. <br>
-This is a work in progress.
+This is a work in progress so expect changes.